 - Place it so that the black paste edge is resting on the sole while the violet wraps around the sole.
 Let dry for a few minutes.

-Making the Back Strap:
+Making the back strap

 - The back strap is made exactly the same way as the front strap.
 Roll both the violet and the black paste fairly thin.
-Cut the paste with an Xact-o knife using the template.
+Cut the paste with a Xact-o knife using the template.

 - Again, cut the paste slightly smaller on the longer side to create that ledge.

 - Using your stitch tool, create stitch lines on the top three sides only.
 Using gum glue and some support, attach the back strap to the heel.

 - The inner black paste edge should be resting on the inside of the heel while the violet should wrap around the heel giving you a nice smooth finish.